VivienIngrams/Alex-s-blog/data/authors/default.md

 cv: /static/cv_alex.pdf
 ---

-I’m an assistant professor in the Institute of Public Administration at Leiden University in the Netherlands.
-I research the role of transparency and technology in public administration and policy.
+Assistant professor in the Institute of Public Administration at Leiden University, researching the role of transparency and technology in public administration and policy.